-#metoo voices is an interactive sound installation representing the Twitter #metoo movement.
+#metoo voices is an interactive sound installation that creates a physical representation of the magnitude of the #metoo movement.

 In 2006, activist Tarana Burke began the “Me Too” campaign to encourage “empowerment through empathy” in support of women of color, especially in underprivileged communities, who had experienced sexual harassment or assault.
 Burke believed that survivors could help each other heal by showing each other that they were not alone, that there were other people who had gone through it, too.